Back to E-commerce Dictionary

 Examples of Localization Strategy

-• 2Adjusting product imagery to feature local models or settings for specific regional campaigns.
+• 2Swapping product photos to feature local models and settings that resonate with customers in a specific region.

-• 4Ensuring product labels and ingredient lists comply with local health and safety regulations in different countries.
+• 4Updating product labels and ingredient lists to follow the specific health and safety laws of different countries.

 How WISEPIM Helps